Another critical report for private prison firm

 He says changes have been made including ending arrangements which subcontracted aspects of the service to another organisation and bringing in new managers.

-Next story in National: Telecom mobile roaming fault fixed
+Next story in New Zealand: Telecom mobile roaming fault fixed

 Copyright © 2012, Radio New Zealand